earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster07-crop-raster.md

 ## Open vector layer

 Next, let's open up a vector layer that contains the crop extent that we want to use to crop our data.
-To open a shapefil we use the `readOGR()` function.
+To open a shapefile we use the `readOGR()` function.

 `readOGR()` requires two components: